eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/component.md

 ## Toolbar Item in AdvancedUI
 This will replace the icons in the `toolbar`.
 Available only in `AdvancedUI`.

-The React component Props `icon`, `label`, `isActive`, `onClick`, `tool` has be handled for this customization.
+The React component will receive the following props: `icon`, `label`, `isActive`, `onClick`, `tool`.
 You can choose to use the default icons or replace them with your own icons.

 ```js